-Join Richard Harrington for an in-depth discussion in this video Making a selection with the Pen tool, part of Practical Photoshop Selections.
+Join Richard Harrington for an in-depth discussion in this video Making a selection with the Pen tool, part of Photoshop: Selections (2013).

 …While the many selection tolls we've looked at, will make sense for…most situations, sometimes you want to get a little bit more vector based.…Remember Photoshop has a Pen tool, and if you are an experienced adobe…illustrator user, this might be a great way to make an initial selection.…In this image here, I've used the Pen tool to selectively target one of…the props on this plane, to really darken it down and add some contrast.…This particular shape is very curved, and I want a nice gentle selection.…